 Of course, these are not all the NLP libraries out there!
 If you look for NLP on PyPi, you will find more than 850 packages and libraries.
-Within the scope of this blog, it would be (almost) impossible to highlight all of these tools, libraries and packages.
-TensorFlow and Keras are emerging categories of NLP libraries are concerned with providing higher-level interfaces to various deep learning frameworks.
+Within the scope of this blog, it would be (almost) impossible to highlight all of these tools, libraries, and packages.
+TensorFlow and Keras are emerging categories of NLP libraries that are concerned with providing higher-level interfaces to various deep learning frameworks.

 Check more about Python Development Services